 Penalties for DUIs are harsh, even when it does not result in a deadly accident.
 You may:

 - Have your driver’s license revoked from 185 days to 3 years

 - Receive a sentence from 6 months in jail to 6 years in prison

 Local police and highway patrol will be especially alert for drunk drivers this month.
 The law requires you to submit to blood, urine, or breath tests if you are suspected of a DUI.
 If you refuse, your license can be suspended for 1 to 3 years.

 Distracting Ourselves While Driving

 National Impaired Driving Prevention Month also brings awareness to distracted driving.
 Nevada’s Department of Transportation estimates 20% of all traffic accidents are distraction-related.
 Texting while driving is a common and widespread danger.
 It increases the likelihood of a crash by 23%.
 Texting takes a driver’s eyes off the road for an average of 4.6 seconds.
 That is the equivalent of blindly traveling down a football field at 55 miles per hour.

 Using your cell phone while driving is a misdemeanor unless you have an accessory for hands-free usage.
 Otherwise, you may be fined up to $250 and receive a 6-month license suspension.

 Impaired driving accidents are 100% preventable.
 Drive sober and don’t text while driving.
 It’s not worth a tragedy.
-At Sam & Ash, LLP, we are committed to our shared goal of zero impaired driving accidents and spreading awareness in Nevada.
+At Sam & Ash Injury Law, we are committed to our shared goal of zero impaired driving accidents and spreading awareness in Nevada.
 But until we reach that goal, we will continue to do What’s Right for injured victims.
 That means getting you justice and the treatment you need to get back to normal.
 Call us for a free consultation.
 We are here for you 24/7 at 1 (800) 304-2000.